Heritage Project

 - To ensure that the strategic direction of Volleyball England is connected to, benefits from lessons learnt and is able to progressively enhance all formats of the sport into the future.

-Heritage Project core group
+Heritage Project Core Group

 Volleyball England would like to thank members of the core group, Geoff Allen, Ian Cooper, Ron Richards and Simone Turner, for their valued and ongoing input into the project.